DarkmatterVale/regex4dummies/README.md

 # regex4dummies
-A pattern finder for strings implemented in Python
+A pattern finder for strings, implemented in Python